abinash108/Boolean-Logic/README.md

 - Practical experience in building boolean and arithmetic circuits using HDL.
 - Ability to simulate circuits to verify their functionality.
 - Insights into logic synthesis and its role in hardware design.

+  # Workflow
+  Icarus  for verilog compilation and simulation gtk wave viewer